 Christmas Lights All Year Round

 Do you pack away your Christmas lights at the end of each holiday season?
-Do you take them all down, carefully place them in containers, and put them in storage?
+Do you take down your Christmas designs, carefully place them in containers, and put them in storage?
 Do your lights languish out-of-sight and out-of-mind, hidden away in the dark of a closet or attic from July to November?

 If so, what a waste!

 Why limit your lights to brightening your life just a couple of months each year?
 Because in truth, your lights could be giving you joy all year long.
 Just apply some out-of-the-box thinking and you'll come up with lots of alternative non-holiday uses for your Christmas lights.

 Create a More Captivating Kitchen

 Is your kitchen way too utilitarian and functional?
 Put your Christmas lights to work in giving your kitchen an ambiance makeover.
 Here are a few suggestions:

 - Over-Cabinet Lights: How about lighting up those dark and murky gaps left between the top of your kitchen cabinets and the ceiling?
 Adding lights on top of kitchen cabinets makes any kitchen a cheerier, brighter place.